The Stebbins Ancestry

 Hother King of Sweden and Denmark had | ||

-486 B.C | C Roric Slyngband (swing bracelet) King of Denmark had | The dates could be quite far off here.
-Other records show Roric was born around 700 B.C. |
+486 B.C | Rorik Slyngband (swing bracelet) King of Denmark had | The dates could be quite far off here.
+Other records show A Roric was born around 700 B.C.
+Roric had a son, Wiglek and Princess Gerutha who married Rorendil and had a son Amleth. |

-356 B.C | Wermund King of Denmark had | |
+356 B.C | Wermund King of Denmark married the daughter of Frowin, King of Sleswik and had | |

-295 B.C. | Uffe King of Denmark had | |
+295 B.C. | Uffe King of Denmark had | Uffe killed the Prince of Saxony, adding Saxony to Denmark. |

 265 B.C | Danus II King of Denmark had | |

-Hugleik King of Denmark had | ||
+Hugleik King of Denmark had | Hugleik defeated Homod and Hogrin, Kings of Sweden | |

 176 B.C. | Frode II King of Denmark had | |

-146 B.C. | Danus III King of Denmark had | |
+146 B.C. | Danus III King of Denmark had | Danus III conquered Saxony and forced it to pay tribute. |

-77 B.C. | Fridleif I King of Denmark had | |
+77 B.C. | Fridleif I King of Denmark had | Fridleif I defeated the Olanders and captured Dublin, Ireland |

-33 A.D. | Frode IV King of Denmark had | |
+33 A.D. | Frode IV King of Denmark had | Frode IV was treacherously slain by Swerting |

-79 A.D. | Ingild King of Denmark had | |
+79 A.D. | Ingild King of Denmark had | Ingild had three sons killed in war but his fourth son Olaf survived. |

-102 A.D. | Olaf I King of Denmark had Harold and Frode | |
+102 A.D. | Olaf I King of Denmark had Harold and Frode | Olaf had two sons.
+Frode who married Princess Ulfhild daughter of Siward King of Sweden and Harald who married Princess Signe the daughter of Karl, King of Gothland. |

-112 A.D. | Harold I King of Denmark was killed by Frode his brother but not before he had Harald and Halfdan | Note: Frode V was king of Denmark until burned to death by nephews Harald and Halfdan – for revenge and/or the throne? |
+112 A.D. | Harold I King of Denmark had Harald and Halfdan | Harold I King of Denmark was killed by Frode his brother but not before he had Harald and Halfdan Frode V was burned to death by the two sons of murdered King Harald, Harald and Halfdan–For revenge and/or the throne? |

-131 A.D | Halfdan II – King of Denmark and Sweden had | Halfdan II preferred roving about and turned the throne over to his brother Harald II.
-Harald II was killed by Frode IV’s son and Halfdan took the throne back. |
+131 A.D | Halfdan II – King of Denmark and Sweden with Queen Thorhild had | Halfdan II preferred roving about and turned the throne over to his brother Harald II after three years.
+Harald II was killed by Frode IV’s son and Halfdan took the throne back.
+Halfdan then defeated and banished Eric IV.
+King of Sweden and became King of Sweden.
+He married Thorhild daughter of a Swedish Chief and their son Asmund became King of Norway and ancestor of the Kings of Norway.
+He appointed Kugwin King of the Goths, to become King of Denmark at his death.
+Yngwin King of Denmark had a son Siwald.
+Yngwin was overthrown by rival Ragnald King of Norway. |

 141 A.D. | Asmund – King of Norway had | |

-201 A.D. | Halfdan King of Denmark (m) Princess Gurid had | |
+201 A.D. | Halfdan King of Denmark (m) Princess Gurid had | Halfdan was killed in battle |

 ~ 327 A.D. | Olaf King of Denmark had | |